काल, kaala (sanskrit): time, Death, black, change

 It was during that surreal time that the concept of community first started to take on new meaning - it was an audacious thing, something that ought not to be there given the circumstances but nevertheless persisted, and grew.

 When I was moved to Tokyo and removed from that powerfully unifying environment, I felt an intense need to discover that sense of interconnection in the sprawling metropolis I now found myself trying to navigate.
-And as it turns out, I found it in the underground venues and extreme music community I had long been passionate about, and quickly became active in both playing and booking gigs.
+And, as it turns out, I found it in the underground venues and extreme music community I had long been passionate about, and quickly became active in both playing and booking gigs.

 The deeper I went, the more I saw of the only thing that matters in the world: audacious community, where people come together in circumstances that are not predicted, encouraged, or limited by the status quo.
 Just like during the disaster.

 But while that community was both vast and flourishing, it lacked the kind of organization necessary to have the impact it deserved.
 So, I set out to create a central source to track bands, venues, and events, and assembled an outstanding team to help support and grow the local music scene in Japan.
 This is Kaala.
 And we’re aiming to take it everywhere we can.